Austin-Williams/pro-bono-spot-checks/README.md

 The incentive problems don't stop there.
 Consider scam projects whose sole purpose is to collect user funds and then rug everybody.
 These types of projects aren't going to pay a professional security firm to audit them.
 So the users don't have anyone looking out for them to alert them of security issues.
 When they get rugged, it decreases user trust in Ethereum and increases skepticism by no-coiners and regulatory bodies.

 ## An experiment
-In an attempt to address some of these problems, I'm starting a short-term experiment where I go out and find projects that interest me, or that I consider to be "important to the Ethereum ecosystem" in some way, and then do pro bono security spot checks of them.
+In an attempt to address some of these problems, I'm doing an experiment where I go out and find projects that interest me, or that I consider to be "important to the Ethereum ecosystem" in some way, and then do pro bono security spot checks of them.
 I will convey any findings or recommendations privately to the project devs and/or publicly to the users of the project, whichever I feel is more appropriate.

 Since there is nobody to pull the purse strings, I can direct my attention to whatever projects I think are important, not just the ones that have the money to buy my attention.
 And I can also define the scope to be "whatever I think is important for the users", and not leave that choice up to someone else with differing incentives or budget limitations.

 Users, organizations, and DAOs that care about the health of the Ethereum ecosystem, as well as anyone who benefits from my spot checks after the fact, are welcome to send donations as a "thank you" for my work.

 In short, the experiment is to see whether entirely self-directed, _pro bono_ security work can add any novel value to the Ethereum ecosystem, and/or to my daily work as a security researcher.

-**Please note:** The opportunity cost of this experiment is very high for me, so I can't do these _pro bono_ spot checks full time.
-I'm just doing them part-time, as funding allows.

 ## What is a security spot check?
 A security spot check is an extremely time-limited engagement during which a project is reviewed for potential security issues and/or potential design improvements.
 The results of spot checks can vary wildly depending on who is doing them, how long they last, and what the researcher decides to prioritize.